 If you’ve spent hours perfecting your summary for how you meet the person specification, don’t rush to the finish line straight away.
 Make sure you leave time after completing your application to check for any spelling and grammatical mistakes – these are minor but important things to get right.

-Fulfill the criteria
+Fulfil the criteria

 Before applying, download a copy of the person specification and make direct references to it in your application.
 You might not have experience for everything listed, but try to think of something you have done that could be applied.